- ISBN/SKU: 9781591141709

 Bill Ardolino is an associate editor of The Long War Journal.
 He was embedded with the U.S. Marine Corps, the U.S. Army, the Iraqi Army, and the Iraqi police in Fallujah, Habbaniyah, and Baghdad in 2006, 2007, and 2008, and later with U.S. and Afghan forces in Kabul, Helmand, Nimroz, Khost, and Kandahar provinces in Afghanistan.
 His reports, columns, and photographs have received wide media exposure and have been cited in a number of academic publications.
-He lives in Washington, D.C.
+He lives in Florida.

 ~ Praise for Fallujah Awakens ~

 "I set the book down wondering what was the benefit of our time and sacrifice in Iraq.
 The Marines in the narrative felt they had made a difference.
 As a reader I am not sure.
 Maybe this complicated sense of the mission and sacrifice is what makes this book worthwhile.
 It is the experience of Iraq condensed into three hundred pages."

 “Bill Ardolino takes up the crucial role played by Fallujah against al Qaeda where others left off after the first and second battles to subdue the ‘City of Mosques.’
 His vivid account fills a gap in our understanding of the counterinsurgency strategy that turned the tide against al Qaeda terrorists.
 In this engrossing book, Ardolino demonstrates that personalities mattered, not just abstract principles of war.
 His volume is essential reading for students of COIN and the Iraq War.”